salscrudato/ai-ppt-generator/README.md

 ## 🤖 AI Agent Development Guide

 ### **🎯 Optimized for AI Collaboration**
-This codebase is specifically designed for AI agent development and iteration:
+This codebase is specifically designed for AI agent development and iteration with a clean, professional structure:

 #### **Core Architecture Principles**
 - **Clean Structure**: Logical file organization with clear separation of concerns